Adopting a New Pet After Your Cat or Dog Passes Away

 No heaven will not ever Heaven be.
 Unless my cats are there to welcome me.— Anonymous

-Test Your Readiness for Welcoming a New Pet into Your Life
+How to Test Your Readiness for Welcoming a New Pet Into Your Life

 Make sure that you are ready to take on the responsibility of pet ownership again.